Are you currently planning a trip to Costa Rica?

 However, this is relative to where you go.
 This guide contains a handful of safe places in Costa Rica that you can visit with peace of mind.

 This does not mean that you’ll be exempt from danger.
 Trust your instinct and take the necessary precautions when accessing a new area.

 I would even go as far as to say that many of the universal travel safety pages and precautions written on this blog will put you way ahead of the average traveler when it comes to knowing what to look out for.

 Now you have more than one good reason to travel here, let us begin to look at some of the best places to visit in Costa Rica!

 The first place that I recommend you come and check out, is San Jose.
-A stunning place most of the year, this is a location that I recommend you take the time to look beyond the immediate impression.
+A stunning place most of the year, this is a location where I recommend you take the time to look beyond the immediate impression.

 It can seem a bit tough and a bit unwelcoming at first, but you will soon see beyond that gruff image.